Musky Fishing with Planer Boards

-> • SCENARIO ONE – Walls and steep breaklines – Proper use of the planer board allows close approaches without relying on accurate casts to reach vertical structures above, or below, the waterline.
+SCENARIO ONE – Walls and steep breaklines – Proper use of the planer board allows close approaches without relying on accurate casts to reach vertical structures above, or below, the waterline.
 Muskies will favor hard-to-reach knolls that provide protection.
 Various line lengths allow for the use of a sucker, and artificial lures in the same pass.
-Stubborn muskies might ignore certain lines and find interest in the live bait.
+Stubborn muskies might ignore certain lines, but show interest in the live bait.

-• SCENARIO THREE – Fish schools – Musky’s will move to depths where there are smaller fish for feeding.
-The planer board allows multiple types of bait to be presented at various depths to reach the musky in all water temperatures.
-Instead of making multiple attempts, many different lines are used to present bait of multiple types in one pass.
+SCENARIO THREE – Fish schools – Muskies will move to depths where there are smaller fish for feeding.
+The planer board allows multiple types of bait to be presented at various depths to reach the muskies in all water temperatures.
+Instead of making multiple attempts, where allowed, one can use many different lines to present bait of multiple types in one pass.

 Quick-set rigs are designed to work in conjunction with the planer board.
 Single-hook and circle-hook rigs have been criticized because the musky cannot be released after being caught with one.
-The Herbie quick-set rig will catch fish in many challenging settings with a 100 percent safe release record.
+The Herbie quick-set rig will catch fish in many challenging settings with a very high safe release record.

-The Herbie rig can be modified to add a clevis, a Number 7 or 8 Colorado blade, with a few beads on the leader line, which converts the rigging to a giant spinner.
+The Herbie rig can be modified to a giant spinner with the addition of a clevis, a Number 7 or 8 Colorado blade, and a few beads on the leader line.
 This lure can be used in conjunction with live bait where the rubber band of the Herbie Rig is through the sucker’s lips, not its nose, to keep the entire rig in line.
 The blade will spin more freely with this setup.

 Creating proper tension on the lines is essential for success in the use of a planer board.
 With any wind, the boat must be positioned to go into the wind.
 Boat speed will determine how effectively the lines sink to various depths.
 Too much speed will cause the lines to come to the surface.
 Slow speeds prevent the spinners from working properly.
 Lines with artificial lures will sink at very slow trolling speeds.